 Surprise visa refusals

-In a perfect world, you would expect to get notice from the Department before your visa application is refused.
+In a perfect world, you would expect to get a notice from the Department before your visa application is refused.

 Unfortunately, we don’t live in a perfect world, and it might well be that your application for a visa is refused without any notice given to you in advance of the decision.

-Different to cancellation
+Different to visa cancellation

 Visa refusals are different to visa cancellations in many ways.
 Importantly, visa cancellations tend not to be made with prior notice.
 Visa cancellations usually have far more serious consequences than visa refusals.
 If you can appeal your visa cancellation, you only have 7 days to lodge the appeal if your visa is cancelled, but if your visa is refused, you’ll usually have 21 days to appeal.
 If this has happened to you and the clock is ticking, why not book a consult with me?

 Please share your comments with me.